zowe/zlux-app-server/README.md

 ```

 ### ZSS Configuration
 When running ZSS, it will require a JSON configuration file similar or the same as the one used for the zLUX server.
-The attributes that are needed for ZSS, at minimum, are:*rootDir*, *productDir*, *siteDir*, *instanceDir*, *groupsDir*, *usersDir*, *pluginsDir* and **zssPort**.
+The attributes that are needed for ZSS, at minimum, are:*rootDir*, *productDir*, *siteDir*, *instanceDir*, *groupsDir*, *usersDir*, *pluginsDir* and **agent.http.port**.
 All of these attributes have the same meaning as described above for the zLUX server, but if the zLUX server and ZSS are not run from the same location, then these directories may be different if desired.

-The one attribute that is specific to ZSS however is **zssPort**.
+The one attribute that is specific to ZSS however is **agent.http.port**.
 This is the TCP port which ZSS will listen on to be contacted by the zLUX server.
 Define this in the configuration file as a value between 1024-65535.
+See [zss configuration](https://github.com/zowe/zlux/wiki/Configuration-for-ZLUX-App-Server-&-ZSS#zss-configuration) for more information and an example.

 #### Connecting zLUX server to ZSS
 When running the zLUX server, simply specify a few flags to declare which ZSS instance zLUX will proxy ZSS requests to: